 As our population ages, we are experiencing mobility challenges.
 It began for me as preferring not to sit on the floor with my grandson since I’m a bit stiff and it goes downhill from there.
 You might experience difficulty opening a door, going upstairs, or having a hard time getting Mom into your house when she comes to visit.

-With the costs of assisted living over $70,000 per year and nursing homes above $100,000, it makes sense to invest in adaptations to say at home as long as possible.
+With the costs of assisted living over $70,000 per year and nursing homes above $100,000, it makes sense to invest in adaptations to stay at home as long as possible.
 With the growing numbers of people over 65 will come an increase in the resale value of homes that are “senior friendly”.

-I have designed several accessible bathrooms with first floor master suites and specified plenty of grab bars but I decided to get ahead of this with some “Universal Design” training.
-Universal design (often called inclusive design) refers to broad-spectrum ideas meant to produce buildings, products and environments that are inherently accessible to older people, people without disabilities, and people with disabilities (and children too).
+I have designed several accessible bathrooms with first-floor master suites and specified plenty of grab bars but I decided to get ahead of this with some “Universal Design” training.
+Universal Design (often called inclusive design) refers to broad-spectrum ideas meant to produce buildings, products and environments that are inherently accessible to older people, people without disabilities, and people with disabilities (and children too).
 Even if there appears to be no immediate need, I bring this new consciousness to all my design projects.

 I recently completed a course to become a Certified Aging in Place Specialist (CAPS) run by the National Association of Home Builders in cooperation with AARP.
 I am now up to date on all the best strategies for safety and the most attractive products to employ to make accessible spaces look “design magazine worthy”.
 I have created my own checklist for doing home evaluations to recommend measures to include when doing any remodeling project.